Dans-labs/dariah/docs/Lib.md

 This function helps to write down complex reducer function as small components with a clean syntax.

+### max
+Returns the maximum of an array of numbers.
+If the array is empty, return negative infinity.

+### min
+Returns the minimum of an array of numbers.
+If the array is empty, return positive infinity.

 ### propsChanged(newProps, need, oldProps, keyPropNames)
 Determines whether `newProps` differ significantly from `oldProps`, based on the props with `keyPropNames` only.
 If the props are sufficiently changed, it uses the `need` function to finally determine whether the change should result in an action.

+### sum
+Returns the sum of an array of numbers.
+If the array is empty, return `0`.

 ### updateAuto
 The `update()` function of the